micmejia/bible-dump/NKJV/John/John 2.md

 But Jesus did not commit Himself to them, because He knew all _men,_

 ###### 25
-and had no need that anyone should testify of man, for He knew what was in man. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: John 2:11 _revealed_ [^b]: John 2:14 Lit. _sitting_ [^c]: John 2:17 NU, M _will eat_ [^d]: John 2:22 NU, M omit _to them_
+and had no need that anyone should testify of man, for He knew what was in man.